Tech Talks: Are Public Blockchains More Secure Than Private Blockchains?

 - A public blockchain is a decentralized blockchain

 Public blockchains are decentralized: it means that no entity will be able to have control over it.
 Thus, it is harder to censor and block.
-On the contrary, private blockchains are susceptible to be blocked by a company, an organization or whoever runs it.
+On the contrary, private blockchains are susceptible to be blocked by a company, an organization, or whoever runs it.

 - A public blockchain has lower infrastructure costs

 Public blockchain lowers the cost of entry because it is accessible to a lot of people.
 With private blockchain, it is fundamental to place the necessary redundancy in infrastructure to support the blockchain.
-On public blockchains, the infrastructure is there, you just have to pay for what you use (transaction fees and gas among other things).
+On public blockchains, the infrastructure is there, and you just have to pay for what you use (transaction fees and gas, among other things).

 ‘Public blockchains are more secure than private blockchains’

-This statement comes from the assumption that public blockchains are already secure because it has a lot of nodes but it is not necessarily true as it depends on how the blockchain is designed and built.
+This statement comes from the assumption that public blockchains are already secure because it has a lot of nodes, but it is not necessarily true as it depends on how the blockchain is designed and built.

-The best example is the attack on Ethereum Classic chain back in early January 2019.
+The best example is the attack on the Ethereum Classic chain back in early January 2019.
 This attack was possible due to an oversight of the blockchain’s protocol layer.
-According to this report, ETC was the victim of a 51% attack that lasted for 3 days and caused 1.1 million dollars.
+According to this report, ETC was the victim of a 51% attack that lasted for three days and caused 1.1 million dollars.
 A 51% attack is possible on a blockchain that is based on the Proof-of-Work algorithm as long as the attacker has more than 50% control of the network hash rate, regardless if it is private or public.